non/antimirov/README.md

 ### Details

-TBD

 ### Known Issues

+The biggest issue with this library is that the problems are exponential in the general case.
+This means there are plenty of expressions for which Antimirov's operations (equality, inclusion, intersection, and so on) are prohibitively slow.

+Here's a list of other known problems:

     1. Antimirov doesn't preserve user-specified expression syntax
     2. Ranges are sometimes split unnecessarily
     3. Negative ranges (e.g. [^a-z]) are not generated internally
     4. Antimirov has no ability to simplify/canonicalize expressions
     5. Antimirov cannot (yet) check constant expressions at compile-time
-    6. Repetition (e.g. {3,5}) is not yet supported
-    7. Synthetic operators such as + and ? are not reified in the AST
+    6. Synthetic operators such as + and ? are not reified in the AST
-    8. There are probably still efficiency gains

 ### Future Work

-TBD
+Since the general problem is exponential, there is likely a lot of future work around chipping away at the margins: heuristics that cover most interesting regular expressions users are interested in.

+It would be interesting to see how many of Antimirov's features we can preserve if we allow extracting subgroup matches.

 ### Copyright and License